ArnaudLhutereau/arnaudlhutereau.github.io/_posts/2021-01-10-Use-Darktrace-with-n8n.md

 #### Features

-Darktrace have an API with more than 20 endpoints for a lot of type of request to get and send information.
+Darktrace have an API with more than 20 endpoints to get and send information.

 To not have a big node with a lot of fields when you want to use it, I decided to let the user write his own request with the variable selector.
 The user have to check what he wants to do with the help of the darktrace API documentation *(/apihelp on DT web interface)*.
 For example :